sim1andre/barebone-wp-theme/README.md

 **Using Jade**

-  1. You find jade template inside source folder.
+  1. Cleanup site before using jade by running `gulp use-jade`
-  2. Use Jade by going to gulpfile and set `useJade` to `true`.
+  2. Use Jade by setting `useJade` to `true`.

 <br/>
 <br/>